 Designing Hacienda Boom (our house)

-I (Kim) lik L-shaped or U-shaped houses with courtyards that would allow you to be outside but have privacy.
-That’s where my research on floor plans started.
-My stepfather, one of the early leading architects in environmental design, took me … Continue reading
+I (Kim) lik L-shaped or U-shaped houses with courtyards that would allow you to be outside but have privacy. Â That's where my research on floor plans started. Â My stepfather, one of the early leading architects in environmental design, took me to see several Frank Lloyd Wright houses and I was captivated, especially by the Fallingwater …

 Green building in the tropics- thermal mass